 Take note of the zone that's physically closest to you.

-Set the zone that you want to work with.
-For
+Set the zone that you want to work with:

 Choosing a machine type

 You can attach P4 GPUs to any machine type, but each GPU that's added to a virtual workstation must be coupled with a minimum number of vCPUs.
 This prevents oversubscription of any one resource.
-For the NVIDIA Tesla P4, you can attach up to 24 vCPUs to one GPU.
+For the NVIDIA Tesla P4, you can attach up to 24 vCPUs to 1 GPU.
 To add more than 24 vCPUs to your virtual workstation, you must add an additional P4 GPU for every additional 24 vCPUs.
-For example, a 48 vCPU virtual workstation requires you to attach two P4 GPUs.
+For example, a 48-vCPU virtual workstation requires you to attach 2 P4 GPUs.

 Creating the virtual workstation

 In Cloud Shell, create the Compute Engine virtual workstation instance.
-You must provide values for the placeholders in brackets, such as
+You must provide values for the placeholders such as

 gcloud compute instances create test-vws \ --machine-type custom-24-32768 \ --accelerator type=nvidia-tesla-p4-vws,count=1 \ --can-ip-forward \ --maintenance-policy "TERMINATE" \ --tags "https-server" \ --image-project windows-cloud \ --image-family windows-2016 \ --boot-disk-size 100

 After the virtual workstation is created, the machine status is displayed.
-It looks similar to the following:
+The output is similar to the following:

 NAME ZONE MACHINE_TYPE PREEMPTIBLE INTERNAL_IP EXTERNAL_IP STATUS test-vws us-west2-b custom (24 vCPU, 32.00 GiB) 10.168.0.3 XX.XXX.XX.XXX RUNNING

-The virtual workstation is created in your project's default VPC Service Controls network.
-If you want to create your virtual workstation in a different VPC Service Controls network, add the following flag to the command, where
+The virtual workstation is created in your project's default VPC network.
+If you want to create your virtual workstation in a different VPC network, add the following flag to the command:

-[NETWORK]is the name of the network to use:
+networkwith the name of the network to use.

 Make a note of the virtual workstation's external IP address in the listing.
 You will use it later in the tutorial.

-You can retrieve the external IP address of your virtual workstation at any time from the GCP Console.
+You can retrieve the external IP address of your virtual workstation at any time from the Cloud Console.